kich2/Multiroblox-extension-2026/README.md

 3. Keep track of your **Robux balance** and **Nicknames** on the main screen.
 4. Click on any account to launch a new session without logging out of your main account.

-## 🔗 Recommended Tools

-We recommend checking out the **[Copy-Clothes](https://rbxmod.st/Copy-Clothes/rbxutility)** — a handy utility designed to easily copy clothes on your accounts.

 ## 🐛 Bug Reports & Support

 If you encounter any issues, bugs, or have a feature request, please let us know!